plsuwu/plsuwu/src/docs/writeups/speakfriend.md

 # ...
 ```

-It seems like we make a non-TLS request to the server, which, upon inspection, has been made with some suspicious looking headers:
+Great - it seems like we make an unencrypted request to the server, which, upon further inspection, proves my initial suspicions correct:

 ![Untitled](/img/speakfriend_img/Untitled%204.png)